department-of-veterans-affairs/va.gov-team/products/va-mobile-app/ux-research/personalized-homescreen/2024-02 Personalized Home Screen - evaluative research/personalized home screen - conversation guide.md

 ## Section 1: App setup & screenshare (10 minutes)
  * During our session today, I am going to have you imagine a series of situations using a special version of the VA mobile app and in a few minutes I'm going to send you a link to a special version of the app to explore.
 We’re going to get all of that set up now.
 ### Screen share Setup
- * First, I’d like to ask you to share your phone screen so I can help you install the app and we can look at it together.
+ * First, I’d like to ask you to share your  device’s screen so I can help you install the app and we can look at it together.
 I can walk you through how to start the screen share.
 *[Help participant share screen]*
    * [iOS: Zoom screen share](https://depo-platform-documentation.scrollhelp.site/research-design/iphone-start-screen-share)
+   * _If they have screen curtain on:_ It looks like you have screen curtain enabled—we’ll need to turn it off.
+To turn it off—use 3 fingers and triple tap.
  * Great, I’m seeing your screen.
 Now I’m going to help you get the app ready.

 ### App Install & log in
  * Like I mentioned earlier, now I'm going to send you a special, future version of the VA mobile app in the Zoom chat...
 Please go ahead and tap on the link to open it on your phone. [link to iOS App build]
+ * If Testlflight not installed:
+   * Scroll to the first button that says “View in App Store”
+   * Tap to Install Testflight
+   * Now we’re going to navigate back to that screen we were looking in the browser.
+Go ahead and do that.
+Ok, here we are.

- * Tap to download and install the VA health & benefits mobile app.
+ * Scroll down the screen til you get to a button that says Start Testing to tap to download and install the VA health & benefits mobile app.
 I will help you uninstall the app at the end of the conversation.
+   * Tap Don’t Allow, then tap Continue.
+   * Now go ahead and tap Install.
    * ***If they can’t download successfully, [skip to Warm-Up questions](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/va-mobile-app/ux-research/personalized-homescreen/2024-02%20Personalized%20Home%20Screen%20-%20evaluative%20research/personalized%20home%20screen%20-%20conversation%20guide.md#section-2-warm-up-questions-5-minutes).***
  * Ok, tap Open to open the app.
+   * Tap the Next button, then tap Start Testing.
    * *Participant will be on Sign In screen—confirm that version number at bottom of the screen is #.#.#.
 If it’s not, try again to get the build installed.*
  * Now I’m going to guide you quickly through the first couple of screens to get you where you need to be for our conversation today.
 When we get there, we’ll stop and do some warm up questions before using the app.
  * **Log in:** First, we’ll need you to log into the app with the option you prefer (Login.gov, ID.me or My HealtheVet) using your username and password.